 Informal Complaint Procedure

-- Keep a written record of the incidents including dates, times, locations, other persons present, and any other relevant information;
+c) keep a written record of the incidents including dates, times, locations, other persons present, and any other relevant information;

-- Consider the need to pursue the matter in accordance with the formal complaint procedure, or in accordance with another applicable judicial or quasi-judicial process or complaint procedure.
+e) consider the need to pursue the matter in accordance with the formal complaint procedure, or in accordance with another applicable judicial or quasi-judicial process or complaint procedure.

 Formal Complaint Procedure

 Any individual who identifies or witnesses behaviour or activity by a Member that they reasonably believe contravenes the Code of Conduct may file a formal complaint to request an inquiry by the Integrity Commissioner as to whether a Member has contravened the Code of Conduct in accordance with the following requirements:

 (a) all complaints shall be in writing on the prescribed form (Formal Complaint Procedure Affidavit – Form #1) and shall be dated and signed by an identifiable individual (which includes the authorized signing officer of an organization);

 (b) the complaint shall set out reasonable and probable grounds for the allegation that the Member has contravened the Code of Conduct and must be accompanied by a supporting sworn affidavit that sets out the evidence in support of the allegation; and

 (c) Council or a local board may also file a complaint against any of its Members of an alleged contravention of the Code of Conduct by passing a resolution requesting the Integrity Commissioner to undertake an inquiry.

 An elector, as defined in section 1 of the Municipal Conflict of Interest Act, or a person demonstrably acting in the public interest (collectively, a “complainant”) may file a formal request that the Integrity Commissioner carry out an inquiry concerning an alleged contravention of section 5, 5.1 or 5.2 of that Act by a Member in accordance with the following requirements: